 BLISS, JOHN MURRAY, lawyer, militia officer, office holder, politician, colonial administrator, and judge; b.
 22 Feb.
-1771 in Massachusetts, the only child of Daniel Bliss and Isabella (Isabel) Murray; m.
+1771 in Massachusetts, son of Daniel Bliss and Isabella (Isabel) Murray; m.
 7 Aug.
 1797 Sarah Green Upham in Saint John, N.B., and they had two sons and four daughters; d. there 22 Aug.
 1834.

 Cite This Article

 Phillip Buckner, “BLISS, JOHN MURRAY,” in Dictionary of Canadian Biography, vol. 6, University of Toronto/Université Laval, 2003–, accessed June 1, 2023, http://www.biographi.ca/en/bio/bliss_john_murray_6E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats: